-The following emails are for any matters relating to the year of the MBiol specified including examinations and any summative assessed materials (ie. projects) for that year.
+The following emails will be for any matters relating to the year of the MBiol specified, including examinations and any summative assessed materials (i.e. projects) for that year.

 General course email for Year 1: year1@biology.ox.ac.uk